Get up to 40% OFF & Free Delivery

 Minimizing or doing your best to ignore excitement when leaving or returning to the dog, to begin to habituate your pup to the idea that leaving or returning is no big deal.

 Recent research has even pointed to a lack of daily exercise as a possible cause.
+A tired dog is a happy dog, and ensuring your puppy gets enough physical and mental stimulation can help prevent puppy separation anxiety.
 So make sure your pup is getting enough stimulation through the day, especially before a planned absence.

 Often pups do experience issues even with the above steps.
 That’s totally normal and you haven’t done anything wrong!